New England Journal of Medicine April 20, 2023

 Population

-Treatment-naive pulmonary arterial hypertension patients
+Treatment-naive patients with pulmonary arterial hypertension

 Comparator